d9705996/perl-toolbox/README.md

 ### include paths

 Typically you will have library folders in your project, in a subfolder `lib`.
-When you are using `carton`, the depencies are in a subfolder `local/lib/perl5`.
+When you are using `carton`, the dependencies are in a subfolder `local/lib/perl5`.

-To make the syntax check work no matter where the github repository is checked out to, you can use the following two entries in your workspace settings .json file
+To make the syntax check work no matter where your project's code is located, Perl Toolbox uses the default configuration of:

     "perl-toolbox.syntax.includePaths": [
         "$workspaceRoot/lib",
         "$workspaceRoot/local/lib/perl5"
     ]

+This is what 99% of users will need.
+However if you don't want this default for whatever reason, simply override the `perl-toolbox.syntax.includePaths` setting.

 ## Configuration